Cray-HPE/docs-csm/417-MGMT-NET-FLOW-CONTROL.md

 #### Disable iSCSI on Dell Switches (Leaf, CDU, and Aggregate)

 The final configuration change needed on the Dell switches is to disable iSCSI in the configuration.
-This change insures that all of the flowcontrol changes made above will persist through a reboot of the switch.
+This change ensures that all of the flowcontrol changes made above will persist through a reboot of the switch.

 Run the following commands on all Dell switches in your system: